Centre for Ocean Energy Research

 Said, H. A.; Ringwood, J. V.

-Low-voltage ride-through capability enhancement of a grid-connected wave energy conversion system (Inproceedings)
+Low-voltage ride-through capability enhancement of a grid-connected wave energy conversion system (Proceedings Article)

 In: RENEW, 2022.